 “Trump effect” pushing up fixed rates for home loans in Australia

 The flood of rate rises comes on the heels of the US presidential election.
-Digital Finance Analytics principal Martin North told the Australian Financial Review that Donald Trump’s shock win could be behind the change.
+Digital Finance Analytics principal Martin North told the Australian Financial Review that Donald Drumpf’s shock win could be behind the change.

 Most of the rises are between 0.10% and 0.30%, though Catalyst Money and Illawara CU have both put up some loan rates by 0.45%.
 Existing fixed rate customers won't be impacted; the change is for new customers signing up for a loan.